 - For angled spaces, back up straight until the driver’s seat is even with the bumper of the next vehicle on the turning side.
 For perpendicular spaces, back up straight until the windshield is aligned with the bumper of the next vehicle.

 - Quickly turn the wheel in the direction that the rear of the car needs to go.

 - Glance forward to make sure the front bumper is clear of the car on the other side.

 - When the front bumper clears the other vehicle, stop, shift into drive, and pull forward to

 complete the exit.

-Lesson four – parallel parking
+Lesson one – parallel parking